guanglinwei/grade-calculator/README.md

 # GradeCalculator

+## NOTE:
+This website is now broken for some reason.
+The main page no longer loads

 ## About
 Keep track of your grades and calculate how many points you need to get that A.